⫸ Introduction to Global Warming

 Plants and trees help to regulate the climate by absorbing carbon dioxide from the air and releasing oxygen back into it.
 Forests and woodlands operate as carbon sinks, helping to maintain global warming below 1.5°C.

 Methane, a greenhouse gas, is produced by livestock such as sheep and cattle.
-The amount of methane created by livestock grazing on a vast scale is a major contributor to climate change.
+The vast amount of methane created by livestock grazing is a major contributor to climate change.

 ⫸ Effects Of Global Warming

 The rise in global temperatures is one of the most visible and direct effects of global warming.
-According to the National Oceanic and Atmospheric Administration, the average global temperature has climbed by around 1.4 degrees Fahrenheit (0.8 degrees Celsius) over the last 100 years (NOAA).
+According to the National Oceanic and Atmospheric Administration (NOAA), the average global temperature has climbed by around 1.4 degrees Fahrenheit (0.8 degrees Celsius) over the last 100 years.

-Climate change can lead the polar jet stream, which separates the chilly North Pole air from the warm equatorial air, to shift south, carrying cold Arctic air with it.
-That’s why, despite the long-term trend of global warming, some states may experience an unexpected cold snap or a colder-than-normal winter.
+Climate change can lead the polar jet stream, which separates the chilly North Pole air from the warm equatorial air, to shift south, carrying cold Arctic air.
+That’s why some states may experience an unexpected cold snap or a colder-than-normal winter despite the long-term global warming trend.

 Agricultural systems will almost certainly be crippled.
-Despite the fact that some growing seasons will lengthen, the combined effects of drought, severe weather, lack of accumulated snowmelt, the increased presence of multiple pests, declining groundwater graphs, and the absence of agricultural land could result in severe crop failures and livestock scarcities around the world.
+Even though some growing seasons will lengthen, the combined effects of drought, severe weather, lack of accumulated snowmelt, the increased presence of multiple pests, declining groundwater graphs, and the absence of agricultural land could result in severe crop failures and livestock scarcities around the world.

 ⫸ Greenhouse Effect and Global Warming